ICIdsl/autoprune_wrapper/README.md

 This is a wrapper repo that shows how to use the [autoprune library](https://github.com/ICIdsl/autoprune) which uses PyTorch JIT Tracing functionality to extract an execution graph of a network to then automatically detect dependencies between layers in order to prune dependent layers correctly.
+As it uses **torch.jit.trace** functionality, the models passed in must be written to be traceable.

 Most things you want to do can be done without editing the **autoprune** library itself, and so before running anything here run the command `git submodule update --init` to point to the latest